chakradharpallaka/RUMOR_MILL/README.md

 Use the saved model (linear_svc_model.pkl) for prediction by providing input text.

 Contributors:
-Pallaka chakradhar
+1.Pallaka chakradhar
-Paidi Ramyasri
+2.Paidi Ramyasri
-Kakunuri Naga jyothi
+3.Kakunuri Naga jyothi

 Contact:
 For any inquiries or suggestions, feel free to contact chakradharp025@gmail.com or open an issue in the repository.